Little Black Girls. Coming July 2022.

 This series will be released in the Summer 2023

 This collection expresses Christian’s childhood and his mums’ unique approach to providing for the family, as they did not have much growing up.
 As a child you never really understand the value of money and how it is gained.
 Christian’s mum would always make alternatives to many items which are taken for granted as a child.

 Ice lollies, an item you would usually purchase from an ice cream van, Christian’s mother created her own.
 Using plastic lolly moulds, she would make fruit squash versions, flavours alternating every month.

-The Art Lollies in this collection allude to satisfying childish needs, as well as representing the currency saved for Christian’s future; funding his education in order to attend art school.
+The Art Lollies in this collection allude to satisfying childish needs, as well as representing the currency saved for Christian’s future; funding his education in order to attend university.

 The intention of the collection is to allow a sense of escapism to memories of childhood and enjoying the homemade things, whilst acknowledging the sacrifice parents made on a daily basis, balancing between wants and needs.

 San Francisco.
 2021